What is Zoning? What is a Zoning By-law?

 An Official Plan is a planning document that provides a long range outlook for growth and development.
 North Dundas does not have its own Official Plan; rather, it relies on the upper tier Official Plan.
 The Official Plan for The United Counties of Stormont, Dundas and Glengarry provides direction for land use planning over the next twenty years.
 The Official Plan is used to designate land within the County (including North Dundas).
 Zoning By-laws must reflect the intention and designations set out in the County Official Plan.

 The Official Plan can be amended in order to change a designation or restriction on a specific property as well as to change, replace, add or delete an Official Plan policy.
 The amendment is subjected to notice, a public meeting and decisions are made by the United Counties Council.
 Official Plan amendment decisions can be appealed to the LPAT.

 What is Site Plan Control?

 Site Plan Control is a development control mechanism used for commercial, industrial and multi-residential developments as prescribed under Section 41 of the Planning Act.
 The Site Plan Control process ensures that the appropriate measures are put in place to reduce any potential impacts on surrounding land uses.
 Site Plan Control regulates various aspects of the development and design process such as setbacks, landscaping and buffering, road access, drainage, signage and many other details.

-The Ontario Municipal Board is an independent administrative tribunal whose responsibility is to hear appeals and provide a decision on contentious municipal issues.
 The planning process has a built in appeals mechanism through the public consultation process.
-The Planning Act describes who can appeal a decision to the OMB and the time frame in which they can do so.
-Decisions made by the OMB are final.
+The Planning Act describes who can appeal a decision to the LPAT, the time frame in which they can do so and the reasons for which an appeal may be filed.
 An administrative fee applies.